 While potty humor is not the most respected form of comedy out there, it is one of the most enduring.
-Maybe a love of a good dirty joke is a sign of creativity, because it turns out there are plenty of historical figures who were into bathroom humor.
-Yes, influential artists, politicians, and public figures had the same sense of humor as a 10-year-old boy.
-Mozart pretty much could not keep the word "poop" out of his mouth, but he's in good company.
-People from Bartók to Geoffrey Chaucer to Thomas More were fascinated by scatological humor and jokes.
+Maybe a love of a good dirty joke is a sign of creativity because as it turns out, there are plenty of historical figures who were into indecent quips.
+Yes, influential artists, politicians, and public figures have relished in cheeky humor.
+Even Mozart got down with a questionable joke or two, but he's in good company.
+People from Joseph Stalin to Geoffrey Chaucer to Thomas More were fascinated by scatological humor and jokes.

 Also Rankedsee more on Martin Luther

-While Wolfgang Amadeus Mozart, an 18th Century classical prodigy, was probably not the only composer with an extremely immature sense of humor, his is probably the most well-documented.
-In fact, he composed a score for six voices entitled "Lech Mich Im Arsch," which translates to "lick my ass."
-He also sent extremely inappropriate letters to his family, including one wherein he told his sister that he wanted to "shit on her nose."
+While Wolfgang Amadeus Mozart, an 18th Century classical prodigy, was probably not the only composer with an extremely cheeky sense of humor, his is probably the most well-documented.
+In fact, he composed a score for six voices entitled "Leck Mich Im Arsch," which translates to "lick my [butt]."